-Selling a partial note can represent an advantage to you.
-It allows you to realize immediate cash, and you will still have future income from the note to look forward to.
+Selling a partial note can give you advantages.
+You get cash in hand immediately.
+And you still have future income from the note to look forward to.

-In addition, when you sell a partial note, you don’t lose as much of the value of the note.
-That’s because whether you’re selling part of your note or the entire note, the note buyer receives a discount.
-The less of the note that you sell, the less money you forfeit to the note buyer.
+When you sell a partial note, you lose less of the value of the note.
+The less of the note you sell, the less you forfeit to the note buyer.

-It is sometimes easier to find a buyer for a partial note.
-This is because some people consider partial notes a less risky investment.
+Sometimes it’s easier to find buyers for a partial note, since some investors consider partial notes less risky than whole notes.

-A whole note sale means you’re selling your entire note for its full remaining value, less discounts that the note buyer will receive.
+In a whole note sale, you sell an entire note for its full remaining value, minus discounts the note buyer receives.

-There are numerous reasons to sell an entire note.
+There are many reasons to sell an entire note.
+You may be:

-- Tired of depending on month-to-month income, and prefer to have the entire cash balance readily available.
+- Tired of depending on month-to-month income, and prefer to have cash readily available.

-- You are tired of dealing with the monthly paperwork and record keeping involved.
+- Tired of dealing with monthly paperwork and recordkeeping.

-Regardless of the reason, selling a whole note is similar to selling a partial note.
-Keep in mind that the value of your note – the amount of money you’ll receive, is dependent on numerous factors.
-These are outlined in our previous article How to Determine the Value of Mortgage Notes.
+No matter the reason, selling a whole note is similar to selling a partial note.
+The amount of money you’ll receive in a note sale depends on many factors, outlined in How to Determine the Value of Mortgage Notes.

-If you’re thinking about selling either part or all of your note, it’s important to fully consider all of your options.
-Be certain it makes the most sense for your particular needs and matches your specific investment goals.
+If you’re thinking about selling part or all of your note, consider all your options.
+Be sure the sale makes the most sense for your needs and matches your investment goals.

-When you decide to sell, you’ll want to gather all associated documentation, including:
+When you decide to sell, first gather all the documents you need, namely: